 First, I primed and painted the backs of the bookcases as I’d be able to see them from the bed.
-You could also use adhesive wallpaper, or leave as is.

 Then I constructed the bookcases and configured the shelves.
 I put them in position and used metal braces along the top and middle to join them together and stabilise them.

-I removed the curtain tabs, folded over and sewed into a rod pocket instead.
+The MATILDA curtains came with tabs but I didn’t think they’ll look good in this bookcase room divider.
+So I removed the curtain tabs, folded over and sewed into a rod pocket instead.

-Then, I hemmed the bottom to the correct length.
+Next, I hemmed the bottom to the correct length.

-Popped the curtain on the rod, hooked each side and voila!
+Lastly, I popped the curtain on the rod, hooked each side and voila!
 A cosy bed nook that doesn’t distract your eye when in the rest of the flat 🙂

 They can be popped out with a nail if you want to rearrange the shelves in future.

 A Little Pop of Color around the Room Divider